Flexiblefabric/Tien-Len/README.md

 initialise Pygame in headless mode.
 The values used by the CI workflow and provided in ``conftest.py`` ensure consistent behaviour.

+### Continuous integration

+All pull requests are validated by the **CI** workflow in `.github/workflows/ci.yml`.
+Tests run on Ubuntu using Python 3.11 and 3.12 with Pygame configured for headless mode.
+Coverage results are uploaded to Codecov.

 ## Project layout

 ```